-Sweet Eats Fruit Farm is a great place to visit during the Spring for strawberries, Late Spring and Summer for big, beautiful pick your own peaches right from the tree, and they have a fun pumpkin patch each Fall, but the farm is also open year round on weekends for birthday parties, play dates, and just a little horsin’ around!
+Sweet Eats Fruit Farm is a great place to visit during the Spring for strawberries, Late Spring and Summer for big, beautiful pick your own peaches right from the tree, an annual Sunflower Festival, and they have a fun pumpkin patch each Fall, but the farm is also open year round on weekends for birthday parties, play dates, and just a little horsin’ around!

 Strawberries are a must each Spring!
 Be sure and check their facebook page to know when they are ripe for picking!